appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ##### Key based pagination

 This method uses a value in the response of the API as the key to the next API call.
-This can be configured in the API settings by providing the Next & Previous URLs that the API should execute onPageChange.
+This can be configured in the API settings by providing the Next & Previous URLs that the API should execute **onPageChange**.

 ![](</img/pagination_(2)_(2).gif>)